The House Of Dust: Part 01: 02: One from his high bright window in a tower

 Email Poem |

-Analysis and Comments on The House Of Dust: Part 01: 02: One from his high bright window in a tower
+Comments, Analysis, and Meaning on The House Of Dust: Part 01: 02: One from his high bright window in a tower

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The House Of Dust: Part 01: 02: One from his high bright window in a tower here.